LilFroggy/BingoHelper-Guide-Creation-Process/README.md

 ```

 # What is a Step?
 Steps are objects that contain information about what needs to be done in order to advance to the next step in the guide.
-A list of all step types can be found below:
+A list of step types can be found below.

-### List of Step Types:
+### Step Types:
 - [Message](https://github.com/LilFroggy/BingoHelper-Guide-Creation-Process/blob/master/steps/message.md#message-step)
 - [Cake](https://github.com/LilFroggy/BingoHelper-Guide-Creation-Process/blob/master/steps/cake.md#cake-step)
 - [Sell](https://github.com/LilFroggy/BingoHelper-Guide-Creation-Process/blob/master/steps/sell.md#sell-step)